jkaps9/fx-checker/README.md

 #### Conversion log

 - [x] See a log of conversions they've made,each showing the relative time, the pair, and the send and receive amounts
-- [ ] need to fix relative time, currently just showing the logged date and time
 - [x] Clear the whole log
 - [x] Delete an individual entry